erathaowl/pi-implement/README.md

 pi update --all
 ```

-## Use

-Load the extension directly while developing:
+Alternatively you can clone this repository and load the extension directly while developing:

 ```bash
 pi -e ./index.ts